Dodecahedrane/DevOpsNotes/Cloud/Linux/Basic Linux Commands.md

 - `../../etc/nginx/sites-available/default`: This is the path to the file being edited.

 ## How to transfer files from one machine to another

+You can also transfer the files from your local machine with scp or rsync.

+Rsync is a lot (lot) faster than scp, and has the ability to resume file transfers if they stop (either intertidally or due to technical failure)

 ### ``scp``